From the blog Black Friday: How to Gain the Highest Sales

 4. Have your staff ready to go

+Make sure their training is up to date with the help of providers like Impel Dynamic in readiness for this big opportunity which you and they need to make the most of.
 In-store customer traffic should surge during Black Friday — and in the weeks beyond.
 Don’t get caught flat-footed when demand suddenly increases.

 Instead, make sure you have enough staffing, and that your employees will be ready to meet the needs of every customer who shops for your goods and services.